forestgrape/coronavirus/monitor_and_control.md

 >   1. disease progression: longer asymptomatic phase and higher viral loads
 >   2. hardly anybody feels well and so nobody recognizes symptoms.

 ### Reduce Alcohol Consumption
 The history of prohibition dates back nearly as long as history itself.
 However full prohibition never really worked.
 Today many countries have increased taxes.
-Often the taxes are not very high, so smuggling doesn't pay off.
+Often the taxes are not very high, just enough to reduce consumption but smuggling doesn't pay off.
-* ThinkThrough: A lot of alcohol diminishes the immune system, especially in the pharynx and can prevent recognizing symptoms.
+* ThinkThrough: Drinking a lot of alcohol diminishes the immune system.
+Alcohol concentration is higher in the pharynx while drinking and can prevent recognizing symptoms.
 * Comment: In restaurants non alcoholic drinks should be noticeable cheaper than alcoholic ones.
 No happy hours for alcoholic beverages.

 ### Corona Conform Schooling
-Measure regarding schools can reach from complete closure to mild measures such as wearing face-masks in stairwell.
+Measure regarding schools can reach from complete closure to mild measures such as wearing face-masks in breaks.
 * Evidence: In Israel the reopening of schools seems to have contributed to increased spread [citation in work]
 * ThinkThrough:
   * Children easily forget about protection and masks.
 Especially if concentrating on other things e.g. preparing exams.